parachutel/bayes-by-backprop/README.md

 - tested LSTM with dummy 1d sinusoidal data, worked well
 - testing LSTM with dummy 2d sinusoidal data, wait and see
 - TODO: test dummy sinusoidal data on BBBRNN

+11/09/19
+- implemented some data utility functions
+- processed stocks data
+- ran training on stocks data, not so good for now
+- TODO: tune stocks prediction training